gazarenkov/tokenupload-operator/README.md

 What's important:

-- the secret is labeled with spi.appstudio.redhat.com/token: ""
+- the secret is labeled with **spi.appstudio.redhat.com/token: ""**
-- secret data should contain tokenData field  with actual token to store
+- secret data should contain **tokenData** field  with actual token from the Service Provider to store.
+For example, to reach a private GitHub repository, you should get the Personal Access Token from your GitHub/Settings/Developer Settings/Personal access tokens.
-- secret data should contain either providerUrl with Service Provider base URL or spiTokenName with the name of SPIAccessToken object to update
+- secret data should contain either **providerUrl** with Service Provider base URL or **spiTokenName** with the name of SPIAccessToken object to update

 After creating the Secret, controller reads the token, either updates or creates new secret in the Vault database and updates or creates SPIAccessToken with the reference to the Vault record and immediately deletes the Secret